danfuzz/lactoserv/src/data-values/README.md

 * arrays, without symbol bindings; may be sparse _and_ may have non-index bindings.
 * plain objects, without symbol bindings.
-* objects of class `Struct` (which is defined in this module).
+* instances of class `Struct` (which is defined in this module).
+See below for details.
-* objects of class `Ref` (which is defined in this module).
+* instances of class `Ref` (which is defined in this module).
 This is effectively an "escape hatch" to allow arbitrary objects to pass through a data value conversion without being touched.

 The `Struct` class is particularly of note.
 It is the key class used to enable general representation of instances as data.
 On the way into a data value form,